Warner Bros brings darker superheroes to battle at Comic-Con

-SAN DIEGO, July 11 (Reuters) - Superheroes are going rogue with Warner Bros’ DC universe, as the studio made a splash with its brooding caped crusaders and ragtag team of anti-heroes at Saturday’s Comic-Con.
+SAN DIEGO (Reuters) - Superheroes are going rogue with Warner Bros’ DC universe, as the studio made a splash with its brooding caped crusaders and ragtag team of anti-heroes at Saturday’s Comic-Con.

 Director Zack Snyder and actors Ben Affleck, Henry Cavill and Gal Gadot offered fans at San Diego’s annual pop culture and film convention an exclusive look at the upcoming “Batman v Superman: Dawn of Justice.”
 The film, due out in March, will usher in a new age for DC Comics’ cinematic universe.